AndyLPK247/djangocon-2019-web-ui-testing/README.md

 *Time Estimate: 5 Minutes*

 [Selenium WebDriver](https://www.seleniumhq.org/projects/webdriver/)
-is a tool for automating Web UI interactions with live browsers.
+automates user interaction with Web browsers.
-It works with several popular programming languages and browser types.
+It works with several popular programming languages and browsers.

 The Selenium WebDriver package for Python is named `selenium`.
 Run `pipenv install selenium` to install it for our project.

 Every test should use its own WebDriver instance.
 This keeps things simple and safe.
-The best way to set up the WebDriver instance is using a [pytest fixture](https://docs.pytest.org/en/latest/fixture.html).
+The best way to set up the WebDriver instance is to use a [pytest fixture](https://docs.pytest.org/en/latest/fixture.html).
 Fixtures are basically setup and cleanup functions.
-As a best practice, they should be placed in a `conftest.py` module so they can be used by any test.
+By convention, fixtures that multiple tests share are stored in [a file called `conftest.py`](https://docs.pytest.org/en/latest/fixture.html#conftest-py-sharing-fixture-functions).

 Create a new file named `tests/conftest.py` and add the following code: